 - Ongoing management of incident as necessary;

 - Ensure adequate resources are allocated to on-going management;

 - Draft the final information releases to:

-- Employees;
+- o Employees;

-- o Regulators;
+- Regulators;

 - o Media;

 - Stakeholders;

 - Local communities;

 - Subcontractors;

 - Suppliers;

 - o Insurers;

-- o Legal;
+- Legal;

-- Police; and
+- o Police; and

 - Emergency services.

 - Debrief all EMT members;

 - Ensure welfare and counselling arrangements are in place;

 - Compile and file all documentation relating to the response;

 - Arrange for full incident investigation and analysis;

 - Review EPRP for effectiveness; and

 - Capture lessons learned.